Amin-MAG/My-Notes/Linux/Linux Commands.md

 sudo kill -9 $(sudo lsof -t -i:3000) lsof -ti:8080 | xargs kill -9

-# Kill all processes whoses command is exactly `xeyes`
+# Kill all processes whose command is exactly `xeyes`
 killall xeyes
-# Kill all process which have a kind of command
+# Kill all process that have a kind of command
 pkill xeye
 ```